IIIF/api/source/api/presentation/2.0/index.md

     * A content resource _MAY_ have a description.

 thumbnail
 :   A small image that represents the content of the object, such as the title page or significant image.
-It is _recommended_{: .rfc} that a [IIIF Image API][3] service be available for this image for rescaling.
+It is _recommended_{: .rfc} that a [IIIF Image API][image-api] service be available for this image for rescaling.

     Usage:
     {: .usage}